nhatminh/nhatminh.github.io/_posts/2024-10-28-eastern-science.md

 This journey finally comes with a new idea for the philosophy of democratized learning including sense-nonsense reasons.
 I extended my journey to philosophy and looked for analogies from physics, biology, and chemistry patterns to explore what actual system behaviors of distributed AIs.
 I learned there we have a complex biological world, complex chemical reactions, and physical laws.
-Go deeper, anyone could realize many magical, amazing, intelligent physiologies, chains, and patterns in nature everywhere.
+Going deeper, anyone could realize many magical, amazing, intelligent physiologies, chains, and patterns in nature everywhere.
 And the links among them are quite blurred...

 *(Again.
 I would not describe further, since my limited experience and capability could not represent others).*